Norsworthy History, Family Crest & Coats of Arms

 The proud Norsworthy family originated in Cornwall, a rugged coastal region in southwestern England.
 In early times, people were known by only a single name.
 However, as the population grew and people traveled further afield, it became increasingly necessary to assume an additional name to differentiate between bearers of the same personal name.
 The manner in which hereditary surnames arose is interesting.
 Local surnames are derived from where the original bearer lived, was born, or held land.
 The Norsworthy family originally lived in Devon at the manor of Knaworth, which later came to be spelled Noseworthy.

 Early Origins of the Norsworthy family

-Important Dates for the Norsworthy family
+Early History of the Norsworthy family

 This web page shows only a small excerpt of our Norsworthy research.
 Another 65 words (5 lines of text) covering the years 1481, 1530, 1502, 1503 and 1523 are included under the topic Early Norsworthy History in all our PDF Extended History products and printed products wherever possible.